 However, Participants may be refunded the amounts of their deposit or participation fee if the event is cancelled or upon the occurrence of a force majeure event.
 In the latter case, Participants shall be refunded an amount equal to sums already paid, less expenses incurred by the Organiser.

-A force majeure event is any new health, climatic, economic, political or social situation, at the local, national or international level, that:
+A "force majeure event" means any health, climatic, economic, political or social situation, at the local, national or international level, that:

-If the event is postponed, the amount of the deposit or participation fee paid by Participants shall be carried over in view of their participation in the new event.
+If the event is postponed, the amount of the deposit or participation fee paid by Participant shall be carried over in view of their participation in the new event.